Sai-PavanBata/CMOS_CIRCUIT_DESIGN/README.md

 ---

-## L1: Why Do We Need SPICE Simulations?
+## Lecture 1: Why Do We Need SPICE Simulations?

 * Digital circuits are constructed using **PMOS and NMOS transistors** connected together to form logic gates such as: